 > RON GRUNCH is the only incumbent running for reelection.
 He has served on the City Commission for 18 years, include a period as mayor.
 "My motivation is to 'keep the dream alive.
 We have a great team working for you - city staff and management, City Commission, Team Boyne, and the greatest group of volunteers in Northern Michigan.
 Boyne City has a great business model.
 And I would like to, God willing, continue as a member."

 > ANDY SMITH - " I have been living year-round in Northern Michigan for three years, but have been spending portions of my years in Boyne City since 1999.
 My career in Northern Michigan began with Boyne Resorts.
-I currently work for the Round Lake Group, LLC, managing marketing efforts for the Boyne City Taproom, the Lake Charlevoix Brewing Company, and the Bridge Street Taproom.
+I currently work in marketing for Boyne Resorts.
 I see serving as a commissioner as a great opportunity to get involved in the community and help share my ideas and opinions on how we can all work together to grow the community in sustainable and successful ways.
 I would like to work with the community to find ways to facilitate sustainable growth as one of the premier cities in Northern Michigan.
 Boyne City is not just a beautiful vacation destination, it is an incredible place to call home and offers a multitude of recreational pursuits of wellness.
 I will work with the community to further develop these healthy outlets for people, young and old alike."